logo

 Stressful life events such as job loss or divorce can also increase the risk of developing insomnia.

-Additionally, poor sleep hygiene practices such as using electronic devices before bedtime or drinking caffeine late in the day can also lead to difficulty falling asleep and staying asleep.
+Additionally, poor sleep hygiene practices, such as using electronic devices before bedtime or drinking caffeine late in the day, can also lead to difficulty falling asleep and staying asleep.

 In addition to lifestyle factors, certain medications can cause insomnia symptoms.
-Stimulants like caffeine and nicotine can interfere with sleep patterns while some medications used for allergies, colds, and high blood pressure can also disrupt sleep.
+Stimulants like caffeine and nicotine can interfere with sleep patterns, while some medications used for allergies, colds, and high blood pressure can also disrupt sleep.

 It is important to talk to a mental health professional if you think you may be experiencing insomnia symptoms.
 This way, we can help you identify any underlying causes of your sleep struggles and provide treatment options that will help improve your quality of sleep.

-Evidence-Based Therapy Types for Insomnia & Related Disorders
+Exploring Evidence-Based Therapy for Insomnia

 Insomnia is a common sleep disorder that can have a significant impact on quality of life.
 Evidence-based therapies for insomnia are available to help people get the restful sleep they need.

-Sleep restriction therapy is another evidence-based approach for treating insomnia.
+One type of evidence-based (and highly effective) therapy for insomnia is cognitive behavioral therapy (CBT).
+CBT helps people identify and change negative thought patterns and behaviors that may be contributing to their insomnia.
+It also teaches them techniques to help them relax, such as deep breathing or progressive muscle relaxation.
+Sleep restriction therapy is an evidence-based strategy for treating insomnia.
 This method involves limiting the amount of time spent in bed so that it matches the amount of time actually spent sleeping.
 By doing this, people can reduce the amount of time they spend lying awake in bed, which can help them fall asleep more quickly and stay asleep longer.

 Finally, medication may be used as an evidence-based treatment for insomnia when other approaches have failed or are not appropriate for a particular person’s situation.
 Medications used to treat insomnia sometimes include benzodiazepines, nonbenzodiazepines, melatonin receptor agonists, sedating antidepressants, and over-the-counter medications like antihistamines or herbal supplements like valerian root extract or melatonin.